NodeFly/Heroku/README.md

         }
     }

-Enter the following at the top of your module before any other requires:
+Enter the following at the top of your application before any other requires:

     require('nodefly').profile(
         process.env.NODEFLY_APPLICATION_KEY,